-NOTE 10.
+NOTE 13.
 CONTINGENCIES

 The Organization may be involved in various legal actions from time to time arising in the normal course of business.
-In the opinion of management, there are no matters outstanding that would have a material adverse effect on the consolidated financial statements of the Organization as of and for the year ended December 31, 2021.
+Management believes there are no matters outstanding that would have a material adverse effect on the consolidated financial statements of the Organization as of and for the years ended December 31, 2022 and 2021.